 The key to the success of Teen Challenge is the spiritual component.
 New Lifehouse students attend daily classes where they are taught Teen Challenge curriculum.
-Class topics include Anger & Personal Rights, Successful Christian Living, and Growing Through Failure as well as many other character-building subjects.
-The students attend a local church on Sunday and Wednesday and also attend daily chapel on the ranch.
-Each student is required to complete contracts that address specific issues the student may be struggling with in his life.
+Class topics include Anger & Personal Rights, Successful Christian Living and Growing Through Failure as well as many other character-building subjects.
+The students attend a local church on Sunday and attend chapels at New Lifehouse throughout the week.
+Each student is required to complete contracts that address specific issues the student may be struggling within her life.

-New Lifehouse Academy Staff and Administration are committed to ensuring that students understand God’s love, forgiveness, and His ability to restore relationships.
+New Lifehouse Staff and Administration are committed to ensuring that students understand God’s love, forgiveness and His ability to restore relationships.
 Our staff are deeply involved in the mentorship of students on a daily basis.
-Each student is assigned a staff advisor to meet with regularly to discuss needs, goals, and areas of personal growth.
-The relationships built through this process continue throughout their stay at the ranch and beyond.
+Each student is assigned a staff advisor to meet with regularly to discuss needs, goals and areas of personal growth.
+The relationships built through this process continue throughout their stay at NLH and beyond.
 Staff advisors also stay in contact with parents on a weekly basis in order to keep them updated and involved with the process.

 Warning Signs To Look for in Your Teenager:

-- • Major changes in her mood, or he is easily angered when she wasn’t in the past.
+• Major changes in her mood or she is easily angered when she wasn’t in the past.

 What We Consider Success Here at New Lifehouse